 Understanding Samsung TV Series

-Websites tend to create confusion when it comes to Samsung TV Model descriptions, one of which includes the TV model series.
-One site will label the TV as Series 8 (or 8 Series) while another calls it a TU8000 Series TV.
+Websites tend to create confusion regarding Samsung TV Model descriptions, especially the TV model series.
+One site will label the TV as Series 8 (or 8 Series), while another calls it a TU8000 Series TV.
 Technically, both are correct.
 There are TVs in the TU8000 series, and it is a series 8 TV.
 Another common term used in place of “Series” is “Class.”
 You’ll see some websites title the above series as Class 8 instead.

 All of Samsung’s TVs, regardless of screen resolution or technology, are categorized into Series based on their rank.
 For instance, a Series 9 TV offers Samsung’s advanced picture quality and display technology.
 At the lower end of the scale, a 5 Series TV is more of an entry-level model.
 You can also look at the series number as being a way to determine the latest models.
 While Series 5 TVs were once the latest and the greatest, Series 9 has brought new technology and features for better visual experiences.